singaround/songbook/songs/row-bullies-row-liverpool-judies-row-bullies-row-liverpool-judies.md

 Then up stepped the mate in a hell of a stew,\
 Looking for work for the sailors to do.\
 “It's foretops'l halyards!” he loudly do roar,\
-“And lay aloft Paddy you son of an whore!”
+“And lay aloft Paddy you son of an oar!”

 ***And it's row, row bullies row...***